5 Panel Drug Test Plus Expanded Opiates

 Because of its increased accuracy, hair drug tests result in twice the number of positive test results, compared to urine drug tests.

-Now, why should you make a point of ordering the
+Now, why should you make a point of ordering the 5 panel drug test with expanded opiates?
+Here’s what you need to know.

 The Opioid Crisis